-Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from cash and cash equivalents, financial instruments and the Group's receivables from customers.

-i.
-Accounts receivable and other receivables
+Credit risk is the risk of financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from cash and cash equivalents, financial instruments and the Group's receivables from customers. (a)Accounts receivable and other receivables each customer and represent the maximum open amount without requiring approval from the board; these limits are reviewed regularly.
+Customers that fail to meet the Group's benchmark creditworthiness may transact with the Group only on a prepayment basis.